Q & A

 In the higher lofts, which are mostly used with lower clubhead speeds but where you want to maximize spin, the grooves are narrower and closer together to put more groove edges on the ball to deliver that spin.
 And the wall angles of the grooves are designed to allow a sharper groove edge to ‘bite’ into the ball and give you optimum spin at low clubhead speeds.
 These are made to conform to USGA Rules of Golf.

 What lofts will be available?

-In another departure from the industry "standards", EDISON FORGED wedges will be available in odd-numbered lofts only, from 45 to 63 degrees.
-The reason for this is that our wedge technologies deliver lower, more penetrating launch angles than any other wedges; an EDISON FORGED 53* wedge, for example, will launch the same or lower than other 52* wedges, so you get your normal distance (or more) but have more loft around the greens to make your scoring shots stop quicker.
+In another departure from the industry "standards", Edison Forged wedges will be available in odd-numbered lofts only, initially from 49 to 59 degrees (lower lofts of 45 and 47, and higher lofts of 61 and 63 will be available in Summer 2020).
+The reason for this is that our wedge technologies deliver lower, more penetrating launch angles than any other wedges; an Edison Forged 53* wedge, for example, will launch the same or lower than other 52* wedges, so you get your normal distance (or more) but have more loft around the greens to make your scoring shots stop quicker.
 That said, we are happy to adjust any loft angles 1* weaker or stronger to hit even numbers, if that's what you want.